sparkle-project/sparkle-project.github.io/documentation/preferences-ui/index.md

 ---
 layout: documentation
 id: documentation
-title: Adding a Preferences UI
+title: Adding a Settings UI
 ---

 ## Sparkle 2

-### Adding a Preferences UI in Cocoa
+### Adding a Settings UI in Cocoa

-These instructions below are for adding preferences in a Cocoa nib and assume you have a Preferences nib with its `File's Owner` being set to your Preferences controller class (e.g, a `NSWindowController` subclass).
+These instructions below are for adding settings in a Cocoa nib and assume you have a Settings nib with its `File's Owner` being set to your Settings controller class (e.g, a `NSWindowController` subclass).
 The controller class should have an `updater` property set to your application's `SPUUpdater`, which may be passed from your application's delegate.

 #### Enable automatic checking